igorkfmoura/kicad_dimmer-digital/README.md

-# Dimmer Digital with ATtiny13
+# Digital Dimmer with ATtiny13

+## Description

+A simple digital dimmer using a cheap 8-bits AVR ATtiny13, made for educational purposes.

+It have been designed to be controlled by a potentiometer (connected externally via 2.54mm headers) or a analog or PWM 0-5V signal.

 ![Schematics](./outputs/dimmer_digital_schematics.jpg)

-Simple digital dimmer made with a cheap 8-bits AVR ATtiny, made for educational purposes.
+## Disclaimers

+This circuit:

-### /!\ This circuit handles AC voltage and may be dangerous! /!\
+* handles AC voltage and may be dangerous;

+* have not been tested yet;

+* does not include fuse.